+44 (0) 1600 860341

 Usk's own gardens and Flowers

 Usk town is a serious competitor in the Wales and Briatin in Bloom competitions each year and wins more often than not.
 You will see why!
 There are flowers everywhere all summer long , from the chip shop to the prison and the Castle everywhere is decorated for your enjoyment.
 At the end of June each year the Open Gardens are a great way to pass a fragrant afternoon.
 Some 20 gardens open for Charity , there are plants to buy and lovely tea and cakes ( of course!)
-During summer 2017 BBC2 will be filming Blooming Marvellous in the town.
-Look out for it on TV!
+During summer 2017 BBC2 filmed Blooming Marvellous in the town.
+Look out for it on TV from 16 April 2018!

 SPECIAL SPORTS and ACTIVITIES